wtjerry/haskell_firstSteps/README.md

 ageOkay :: Integer -> Either [PersonInvalid] Integer
 ```

-it would be nice to create a function that safely constructs a Person or returns ALL validation errors that occured.
+it would be nice to create a function that safely constructs a Person or returns ALL validation errors that occurred.
 Exactly that is possible by lifting the `MkP` function into Applicative space with `liftA2`.

 ``` haskell